Los Angeles Rams vs. San Francisco 49ers NFL Championship Round Odds, Plays and Insights for January 30, 2022

 49ers stats and trends

-- In San Francisco's 17 games this season, it has nine wins against the spread.

-- So far this season, the 49ers have been installed as underdogs by a 3.5-point margin or more six times and are 5-1 ATS in those games.
+- The 49ers are 5-1 ATS when underdogs by 3.5 points or more this season.

-- San Francisco's games this year have gone over the point total in 47.1% of its opportunities (eight times in 17 games with a set point total).
+- San Francisco has eclipsed the over/under in 47.1% of its opportunities this year (eight times in 17 games with a set point total).

-- San Francisco is 8-3 against the spread and 9-2 overall when the team records more than 21.9 points.
+- San Francisco is 8-3 against the spread and 9-2 overall in games when it records more than 21.9 points.

-- In games that San Francisco amasses more than 344.9 yards, the team is 6-4 against the spread and 7-3 overall.
+- In games that San Francisco amasses over 344.9 yards, the team is 6-4 against the spread and 7-3 overall.

-- The 49ers have 24 giveaways this season, while the Rams have 25 takeaways.
+- This year the 49ers have 24 turnovers, one fewer than the Rams have takeaways (25).

 Home and road insights

-- Los Angeles has hit the over in four of eight games at home this season.
+- This season, Los Angeles has gone over the total in four of eight home games.

-- In away games, San Francisco is 5-4 against the spread, and 6-3 overall.
+- This season in away games, San Francisco is 5-4 against the spread and 6-3 overall.

 Powered by Data Skrive.